St Alkmund’s Church

-This is the fourth church that has stood on this site since Whitchurch was founded.
-The first was a saxon church, built around 900 AD by Ethelflaeda, daughter of Alfred the Great.
-Almost 200 years later, a more substantial church thought to have been constructed of local white Grinshill stone replaced it, and is believed to be the origin of the name of Whitchurch, or white church, gleaming as it would have and visible for miles on the top of the hill.
+This is the fourth church to stand on this site since Whitchurch was founded.
+The first was a Saxon church, built around 900 AD by Ethelflaeda, daughter of Alfred the Great.
+Almost 200 years later, a more substantial church, thought to have been constructed of local white Grinshill stone replaced it.
+This is believed to be the origin of the name of Whitchurch, or white church, gleaming as it would have been and visible for miles on the top of the hill.
 In 1350, a new church was built which stood for almost 400 years until it collapsed one night, either because of unstable foundations or because of the weight of the tower.
-A fund was started for the church to be replaced, and unbelievably, enough money was collected to rebuild the church and reconsecrate it in just over a year.
+A fund was started for the church to be replaced and unbelievably enough money was collected to rebuild and re-consecrate it in just over a year.

-Other points of interest in the church are: the fragments of medieval stained glass in one of the windows in the north aisle; the red and yellow sandstone font dated 1661; and an hexagonal table made from the sounding board of the earlier eighteenth century pulpit.
+Other points of interest in the church are the fragments of medieval stained glass in one of the windows in the north aisle, the red and yellow sandstone font dated 1661 and an hexagonal table made from the sounding board of the earlier 18th century pulpit.

 The church tower has two clock faces, and the clock mechanism was made by JB Joyce & Co of Whitchurch.
-It contains a ring of 8 bells, the earliest dating from 1714.
+It contains a ring of eight bells, the earliest dating from 1714.